Maiconek/SQLFootballLeague/README.md

 # SQLFootballLeague
-Football League database created for a university project.
+Football League database created for Database course at my University.
+It was made with use of PostgreSQL.